-- Check out our section Frequently Asked Questions Page for questions on campfires, sani-dumps, and propane safety.
+- Check out our Frequently Asked Questions page for questions on sani dumps and propane safety.

 - Go over the inspection checklist.

-- Pay the last portion, complete the contract paperwork, and get any deposit fees back.
+- Pay any remaining fees, finalize contract paperwork and get deposit fees back.

 Most of all: BE SAFE and HAVE FUN!